luni3359/cyrillic-tutorial/README.md

-This web app attempts to make learning cyrillc a quick and easy task.
+This web app attempts to make learning cyrillic a quick and easy task.
+It also applies to other languages.